odddollar/Academic-contact-finder/documentation/USER_GUIDE.md

     To access results from Scopus, you need to be connected to a Wi-Fi network that provides access to Scopus, such as your office network.
 If you are not connected to such a network, the ‘Academic Contact Finder’ will return results from Google Search instead.

 - **Why is the application opening up a browser window?**

+    As the application searches both Scopus and the web for results, a browser window will appear.
+You do not have to interact with this window since it is simply the application automatically conducting the search process.